jmhcondon/Get-and-Clean-Project/CodeBook.md

  tBodyGyro.std.Z

- These are the averaged mean and standard deviation of total angular velocity due to the mass of the subject's body.
+ The above are the averaged mean and standard deviation of total angular velocity due to the mass of the subject's body.
 Angular velocity was recorded along the X, Y, and Z axes r by the Samsung smartphone's gyroscope.
 They are measured within the time domain and had original measurements  units of radians/sec.

  tBodyGyroJerk.mean.X